davegreen/davegreen.github.io/_posts/2013-05-24-backup-dhcp-logs-with-powershell.md

 layout: post
 title: Backup DHCP Logs with Powershell
 date: 2013-05-24 10:40
-author: dave
+author: Dave Green
 comments: true
 categories: [Computers]
 ---
 I've uploaded another little Powershell script to GitHub, as a module this time!

-It's called <a href="https://github.com/davegreen/backupDhcpLogs.git">backupDhcpLogs</a> and it tries to do what it says on the tin.
+It's called [backupDhcpLogs](https://github.com/davegreen/backupDhcpLogs.git) and it tries to do what it says on the tin.
 Of course, if you couldn't read the tin, it's a module to back up DHCP logs.

 Currently it backs up the previous days of logs to a destination you specify and will also remove logs from the destination that are older than a number of days you specify.
 There is also the option to back up the DHCP server configuration if you so wish.